Bumper

 Traction

 Bumper has not yet been rolled out beyond my own testing.
-The immediate next step is to integrate it into ScamShield after getting buy-in from the team — Being a production OGP product with a large and actively evolving PostgreSQL schema — to validate against real migrations.
-If it proves useful there, I plan to offer it to other OGP product teams and eventually publish it on the GitHub Marketplace as an open-source tool for the broader engineering community.
+The immediate next step is to integrate it into ScamShield after getting buy-in from the team as ScamShield is a product I actively work on which can benefit from this — It has high usage with an evolving PostgreSQL schema — This would allow further validation of the usefulness of the tool.
+If it proves useful, I plan to offer it to other OGP product teams and eventually publish it on the GitHub Marketplace as an open-source tool for the broader engineering community.

 team makeup: solo project done by Kaiwen